Is that a 1901 switch-tower from the Boston Elevated Railway

 Early the next morning the second trailer left Williamson's Wharf and proceeded via the same route to the Museum property.
 By now another crane had arrived at the Museum and set about placing the lower section of the building in its interim resting place - the second section, having arrived, was reunited again in less than 24 hours.
 All of this transpired before noontime, November 4, 1975.

-reinstalled by Seashore grebes on Sunday, November 9, as the
+reinstalled by Seashore Grebes on Sunday, November 9, as the

 temperature soared into the 70s.
 (ORC Photo)